Best Affordable Places to Live in Idaho in 2025

 Photo credit: iStock/DenisTangneyJr

 This eastern Idaho city is the fourth-largest metropolitan area in the state.
 It sits along the Snake River and is a magnet for outdoor-lovers.
-The River Walk and Greenbelt, a five-mile path here, connect many of the city’s main attractions.
+The Idaho Falls River Walk – Greenbelt Trail, a five-mile path here, connects many of the city’s main attractions.
 The city also has a regional airport and a minor-league baseball team.
 Outside of town, the Hells Half Acre lava field offers hiking trails in a natural historical landmark.

 Recommended: Tips to Qualify for a Mortgage